Reinga Bloxham

 Reinga Bloxham, also known as Reinga Te Huia, is a former New Zealand netball player and current coach.
 During the Coca-Cola Cup/National Bank Cup era, she played for Southern Sting.
-Since 2016, she has served as head coach of Southern Steel in the ANZ Premiership.
+From 2016 to 2024, she served as head coach of Southern Steel in the ANZ Premiership.
 In 2017 and 2018, Bloxham guided Steel to two successive ANZ Premiership titles.
+In 2024 she was appointed as head coach of the Cardiff Dragons in the Netball Super League.

 Early life and family

 Bloxham is a Māori with Ngāti Kahungunu affiliations.
 She was born and raised in Southland.
 Differing sources give her place of birth as either Gore or Wyndham.
 She is a niece of Georgie Salter, the former New Zealand netball international.
 Bloxham is the mother of two children, a son, Te Kaanu (born, c.
 2000) and a daughter, Maraea (born, c.
 2005).
 Bloxham is also a primary school teacher.

 Playing career

 Southern Sting

 Between 1998 and 2004, during the Coca-Cola Cup/National Bank Cup era, Bloxham played as a midcourter for Southern Sting.
 She was a founding member of the Southern Sting team.